stateofca/opencred/README.md

-# OpenCred, the Open Credentials Platform
+# OpenCred: The Open Credentials Platform

 OpenCred is an open source credential verification platform that allows relying party services to request claims about users over an OpenID Connect-style redirection